victor-yacovlev/kumir2/README.md

 not use it
 2. Python interpreter version at least 2.7.0
 3. Microsoft Visual Studio Express 2010 or 2012
-4. Qt4 SDK version at least 4.8.0 or Qt5 version at least 5.3.0.
-The Qt build
+4. Qt4 SDK version at least 4.8.0.
+Qt5 not well-tested on this platform
-must match used MSVC compiler
 5. Boost and ZLib development files which bundled in this repository
 6. Python development files at least 3.2 in case of building branch `python`